abpio/abp-commercial-docs/en/modules/payment.md

 * ```PublishableKey``` Publishable Key for Stripe account.
 * ```SecretKey``` Secret Key for Stripe account.
-* ```PaymentMethodTypes```  A list of the types of payment methods (e.g., card) this Checkout session canaccept.
+* ```PaymentMethodTypes```  A list of the types of payment methods (e.g., card) this Checkout session can accept.
 See https://stripe.com/docs/payments/checkout/payment-methods.

 ### PayPalOptions